tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

 Step 6: Determine the Pore Size Distribution
 -----------------------------------------------

-The pore size distribution of a porous media represents the largest size sphere that full fits at a given pore voxel.
-With PMMoto, the number of radii can be specified as ``num_radii``.
-Additioannly, by setting ``inltet=True``, the pore size distribution of only inlet connected voxels can be determined.
+The pore size distribution of a porous structure represents the largest sphere that can fully fit at each pore voxel.
+The function ``pore_size_distribution`` generates an image representing this distribution.
+A list of sphere radii can be passed to the function.
+If ``radii`` is not specified, a Euclidean distance transform is performed, and a list of radii is generated spanning from the image resolution up to the maximum observed distance, controlled by ``num_radii``.
+Additionally, by setting ``inlet=True``, the pore size distribution is computed only for voxels connected to the inlet.

 .. code-block:: python